 So the new Amy Schumer movie is about a woman who is half an inch from being conventionally Hollywood attractive (but rest-of-the-world attractive) who thinks she’s rest-of-the-world-attractive?
 I have never been more confused in my life.— Sofie Hagen (@SofieHagen) February 9, 2018

-On March 5, 2018, I woke up and pulled my head out of my ass and took a long look in the mirror.
+On March 5, 2018, I woke up, pulled my head out of my ass, and took a long look in the mirror.
 I was hanging out with the wrong crowd.
-So much of the work the anti-diet brigade does is used to make people who care about weight loss for health, and fitness feel like self-righteous challengers.
+So much of the work the anti-diet brigade does makes people who care about weight loss for health and fitness feel like self-righteous challengers.

-The experience was what led me to further my education and start this new blog and to renew my love of holistic wellness and spreading helpful information about nutrition, emotional eating, fitness, and the struggles of finding where you fit in.
+My personal experience led me to further my education, start this new blog, and renew my love of holistic wellness.
+I now only wish to spread helpful information about nutrition, emotional eating, fitness, and the struggles of finding where you fit in.
 I will not allow outside assessments of who I am cloud what I already know is real ever again.